-7. In addition to the formal requirement for clearances by offices with substantial interests at stake, action officers also seek advice from other offices having a collateral interest in the subject matter.
-For example, an office that has useful information or views to contribute, but whose field of responsibility is not vitally affected by the proposed action, is consulted on information proposed for dissemination, even where it need not clear the draft.
+7. In addition to the formal requirement for clearances by offices with substantial interests at stake, action officers may also seek advice from other offices having a collateral interest in the subject matter.
+For example, an office that has useful information or views to contribute, but whose field of responsibility is not vitally affected by the proposed action, may be consulted on information proposed for dissemination, even where it need not clear the draft.

-8. Where there are differences in views within the Department concerning a proposed information dissemination, those differences would be documented and explained to offices asked to clear the document.
-After reasonable efforts have been made to resolve any substantive differences, superior officers are informed of the dissenting views and make the necessary decisions.
+8. Where there are significant differences in views within the Department concerning a proposed information dissemination, those differences would be discussed and may be documented and explained, and offices asked to clear the document.
+After reasonable efforts have been made to resolve substantive differences, superior officers are informed of the dissenting views and make the necessary decisions.

-9. While the "action" and "clearance" processes are general requirements for a range of information dissemination actions, there are specific requirements for certain categories of information dissemination.
-For example, the Assistant Secretary of the Bureau of Public Affairs approves official public remarks and testimony by Assistant Secretaries as well as statements prepared for Department personnel making official appearances before the media or general public to give formal interviews, speeches, or remarks.
-The same requirement applies to all unofficial speaking, writing, or teaching activities that are of official concern.
+9. While the "action" and "clearance" processes are general requirements for a range of information dissemination actions, there are specific procedures for certain categories of information dissemination.
+For example, the Assistant Secretary of the Bureau of Public Affairs is responsible for approving official public remarks and testimony by Assistant Secretaries as well as statements prepared for Department personnel making official appearances before the media or general public to give formal interviews, speeches, or remarks.
+The same requirement applies to unofficial speaking, writing, or teaching activities that are of official concern.
 Department statements, speeches released to the press, and media interviews also are cleared by the Bureau of Public Affairs.
-Where Department personnel speak or write unofficially, the Department of Public Affairs reviews any prepared materials and requires the presenter to clearly represent that the views are personal to the presenter and not necessarily those of the Department.
+Where Department personnel speak or write unofficially on topics of official interest, the Department of Public Affairs reviews any prepared materials and requires the presenter to clearly represent that the views are personal to the presenter and not necessarily those of the Department.

-10. The Bureau of Public Affairs also must approve journals, magazines, periodicals, books, pamphlets, leaflets, and similar substantive hard-copy publications of the Department, as well as all information published on the Department's website, after clearances are obtained from other appropriate Department offices.
+10. The Bureau of Public Affairs also approves journals, magazines, periodicals, books, pamphlets, leaflets, and similar substantive hard-copy publications of the Department, as well as all information published on the Department's website, after clearances are obtained from other appropriate Department offices.